thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 Nations (1967).

-[^15/1]: Although treaties had nevertheless played an important role in the mediaeval law of nations; _cf._ Schwarzenberger, A Manual of International Law (5th Edition, 1967), pp. 6--7.
+[^15/1]: Although treaties had nevertheless played an important role in the medieval law of nations; _cf._ Schwarzenberger, A Manual of International Law (5th Edition, 1967), pp. 6--7.

 [^16/1]: The Statute of the Commission was adopted by the United Nations